pri-avhad/Practice/README.md

 **Make your changes**

-* Add a new problem and its solution (this will be used by you to refer to in the future)
+Add your code in the commented block and attach a screenshot of your output(this will be used by you to refer to in the future)

 **Commit and push**